I’m not Danish!

 What type of teaching style do you use?

-We teach children how to be a member of their community.
-We do so by teaching children to be responsible for their actions and freedom.
+We teach children how to be a member of their community through freedom and responsibility.
 We focus heavily on giving the children the ownership when resolving conflict.

 How is your school funded?